Observing the Spilka Hearings on Expanding Gambling in Massachusetts

 According to it's website,

-“the NCRG is the American Gaming Association’s (AGA) affiliated charity”
+“the NCRG is the American Gaming Association’s (AGA) affiliated charity”and that

 I have absolutely no idea how people are chosen for the Economic Development and Emerging Technologies Committee, but Morrisey, a fervent gambling proponent perhaps better known for his bill to ban male circumcision, is an incomprehensible choice - unless it was solely to plant him there so that he could rubber stamp a gambling bill.
 Which it may well have been.